kluete/recover_itunes/README.md

 This may be of interest to:

 * Linux desktop users who purchase lots of music on their iOS device's iTunes store
-* want to enjoy those tracks on any platform they see fit (I use my [own music player](http://www.laufenberg.ch/lxmusic/))
+* want to enjoy those tracks on any platform they see fit (f.ex.
+I use my [own music player](http://www.laufenberg.ch/lxmusic/) on Debian/Xfce)
 * can't run iTunes on Linux or don't like it on other platforms
 * find audio fingerprinting lacking